Health care in Argentina

 Argentina's health care system is composed of a universal health care system and a private system.
 The government maintains a system of public medical facilities that are universally accessible to everyone in the country, but formal sector workers are also obligated to participate in one of about 300 labor union-run health insurance schemes, which offer differing levels of coverage.
 Private medical facilities and health insurance also exist in the country.
 The Ministry of Health (MSAL), oversees all three subsectors of the health care system and is responsible for setting of regulation, evaluation and collecting statistics.

+History

+For the first half of the 20th century Argentina and Uruguay had the most advanced standards of medical care in Latin America.
+Argentina's current healthcare system was created during a time of strong economic growth in the nation.
+This economic reform was completed during the urbanization, industrialization, and labor movement eras of the 1940s to 1950s.
+Since that time, Argentina's healthcare system has been extensively decentralized and privatized to provide support at the provincial level.

 Spending

 In 2016, Argentina spent 7.5% of its GDP on health care expenditures.

 In 2020, Argentina is estimated to have spent about 10% of its GDP on health care.

 Health care

 In January 2013, the Federal Registry of Health Establishments (Registro Federal de Establecimientos de Salud - REFES) indicated there were 5,012 health establishments operating in Argentina, including hospitals, clinics, and hospices, amongst others.
 The majority of the establishments (70% or 3,494 establishments) pertain to the private sector.